Bullet in the Gun: Rare instrumental edit

+Rare version with differently sung female vocals, released in 2025 by the Greek DJ and Music / Radio producer Alfa Key (Apostolos Kolovos) available in the most known music platforms.

-Impact and Legacy
+Impact and legacy

 "Bullet in the Gun" is considered an iconic track of the late 1990s trance movement.
 Its various forms, from radio edits to extended mixes, illustrate the diverse remixing approaches common at the time and highlight Planet Perfecto's influence in shaping the sound of electronic dance music.
 The instrumental edit, in particular, emphasizes the era's trend of creating exclusive mixes for DJs and dedicated fans, solidifying the track's place in trance music history.